wzcv/IconShowcase-Dashboard/README.md

 # Library source

 Find the complete library source [here](https://github.com/jahirfiquitiva/IconShowcase), in case you want to do some extra modifications and stuff.
 The result of such modifications (either success, errors, crashes, etc.) must be completely under your own risk and responsibility.
+We do **not** provide support when using library source.
+This source is here just for experienced people and/or developers.
+Finally, be sure to check the license terms before publishing your works.

 # License